jimdavis1/Core-Gene-AMR-Models/README.md

 - -c --classification : Set this to *True* for SIR models as those are treated as a classification model.
 MIC models should have this set to *False*.
 The default for this is *False*.
 - -J --noI : Set this to *False* as it will remove the intermediate class from the model which was done for this paper.
 - -S --compute_stats : Set this to either *AMRcls* or *AMRreg* for SIR and MIC models, respectively.
-- -M --model_type : Specify the type of model to run if you're not using XGBoost.  *RandomForest* was also used in this paper.  **Note that SciKit-Learn can very memory intensive and will multiply your memory footprint by the number of threads being used (on models that support multi-threading)!**  SVMs do *not* support multithreading and will run very slowly.
+- -M --model_type : Specify the type of model to run if you're not using XGBoost.  *RandomForest* was also used in this paper.  **Note that SciKit-Learn can be very memory intensive and will multiply your memory footprint by the number of threads being used (on models that support multi-threading)!**  SVMs do *not* support multithreading and will run very slowly.
 - -w --weighted : Set this to *True* for SIR models and *False* for MIC models, however for clade weighted models, do not specify this and use the -u option instead (listed below).
 This weights the samples based on class distribution.
 - -u --cluster_weight : Specify whether to weight each cluster by a cluster weight.
 0 = no cluster weight, 1 = weight by size, 2 = weight by SIR cluster dist, 3 = weight by both.
 - -U --cluster_file : Specify the location of a cluster file to use with the cluster weight (-u --cluster_weight) option.
 This is a 2-column file containing a genome ID and the cluster number it belongs to.